The various foes encountered and dealt with by Batman.

 - Screw This, I'm Outta Here!: The Joker comes to get her back with technology to neutralize her Explosive Leash and she happily jumps on the occasion.
 Too bad it's a Short-Lived Aerial Escape.

-- She's Got Legs: Most of her outfits show off her shapely gams.
+- She's Got Legs: Most of her outfits in Suicide Squad off her shapely gams.
+Averted with her main outfits in Birds of Prey.

 - Slasher Smile: Dons one◊ after happily saying to Deadshot the mission will probably have them kill people.

-- The Smurfette Principle: Only woman among the recruited criminals.
-Though not in the Squad (Katana) and Task Force X as a whole (Waller is the leader) and Enchantress was supposed to be on the Squad as well.
+- The Smurfette Principle: Only woman among the recruited criminals of Task Force X. Though not in the Squad (Katana) and Task Force X as a whole (Waller is the leader) and Enchantress was supposed to be on the Squad as well.

 - Stepford Smiler: She's obviously heartbroken when she thinks that the Joker perished but in the moment the rest of the Squad finds her, she starts acting like her usual self despite being heartbroken.
 She drops the act after hearing Diablo's backstory.